johanf85/Symbollist-maintain-Excel/README.md

 - Open the SymbolSheetSecure.xlsx file\
 Example data is included
 - Define units that are used on the Units tab, see the `siunitx` package manual for syntax\
-under \DeclareSIUnit add your unitname including '\\'\
+under '\DeclareSIUnit' add your unitname including '\\'\
-under definition add the content of your unit\
+under 'definition' add the content of your unit
 - Add the symbols to the 'Symbols' tab\
 Under Symbol: add the symbol (this for your own reference)\
 fill the other yellow cells in the row.
 I started the definition commandname with a D, this is not mandatory.
 Same for the E of Equation parameter.
 Do make sure to add a '\\'